hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 terraform apply
 ```

- This will rerun the plan command, then prompt you to confirm before it starts building what is in the plan:
-Here is some sample output from the terraform apply command:
+ This will rerun the plan command, then prompt you to confirm before it starts building what is in the plan.
+Here is some sample output from the `terraform apply` command:

 ```
 Do you want to perform these actions?